 Today is a free day to allow you to participate in some of the many optional activities on offer.
 There are various activities and excursions to choose from, including white water rafting and canoeing, horse riding, abseiling or gorge swinging!

-After breakfast we head towards Hwange National Park, stopping en route to visit the Painted Dog Conservation Group for an insight into the plight of the African Wild Dog.
+We have an early start today as we head towards Hwange National Park.
 We will take an included afternoon game drive in local safari trucks through Hwange National Park.

 This morning we will head out on an early morning game drive within Hwange National Park.
 In the afternoon we will travel to city of Bulawayo in the southeast of Zimbabwe.